mrnabilnoh/workout-plan-garmin-connect/beginner_weekly_workout_plan.md

 | Wide Grip Lat Pulldown      | Wide Grip Lat Pulldown     | Cable             | 2 x 10-12   | Back, Lats              | Biceps                 |

 > **Tip:** Use a resistance band or perform negative reps for pull ups if you cannot complete full reps.
 Substitute with Lat Pulldown if needed.
+>
+> **Note:** Performed with both hands.
+Log as "Single Arm Cable Chest Press" in Garmin Connect if "Cable Chest Press" is not available.

 **Cooldown:**
 - 5–10 minutes of light cardio (walking, cycling, etc.)